Thermodynamics of horizons: de Sitter black holes and reentrant phase transitions

-Several special cases of charged-dS spacetimes are of importance.
+Several special cases of charged dS spacetimes are of importance.
 The {\em extremal black hole limit} corresponds to the case where the inner horizon coincides with the black hole horizon, $r_b=r_i$.
 It can be easily shown that in this case we have $T_b=T_i=0$.
-The second important case is the so called {\em Nariai limit} in which $r_b=r_c$ and consequently, $T_b=T_c=0$.
+The second important case is the {\em Nariai limit} in which $r_b=r_c$, and consequently, $T_b=T_c=0$.
 Finally, in the limit $r_b\to 0$ we recover the pure dS case, while in the limit $r_c\to \infty$ the asymptotically flat black hole solution is obtained.
 We refer to \cite{nariai1951new, ginsparg1983semiclassical, Mann:1995vb, Booth:1998gf, Anninos:2010gh} for more details on these special cases.
-For our purpose it is enough to realize that for a given cosmological constant $P$ and fixed charge $Q$, there is a corresponding range of admissible masses $M\in(M_m, M_M)$, where $M_m$ corresponds to the extremal black hole and $M_M$ to the Nariai limit.